malrase/malrase.github.io/source/_posts/2014-07-19-cloud-9-prague.markdown

     <div class="alt">Desire (the thumbs up is for size reference, not endorsement)</div>
   </div>

   <p>The Mystic was a vodka-ginger-lime-sugar thing and was delicious.
-The Desire, on the other hand, tasted like what I imagine pot pourri tastes like.</p>
+The Desire, on the other hand, tasted like what I imagine pot pourri tastes like (i.e. gross).</p>

   <p>The bar snacks were delicious.
 We never really found out what they were, due to the language barrier, but it seemed to be some kind of caramel-coated peanut in a crispy shell dusted in salt and dried tomato (? maybe).
 We scarfed them down in about five minutes.</p>